brackendev/SeasideSwift/README.md

 * [Pharo 7.0](https://www.pharo.org/) reference platform.
 * Requires macOS 10.14.5 (or later) ***or*** GNU/Linux (tested with Ubuntu 14.04, 64 bit).
-    * SeasideSwift should run on Windows with little to no modifications but has not been tested yet.
-See [Running Pharo in Windows Subsystem for Linux (WSL)](https://fuhrmanator.github.io/2019/02/27/Pharo-in-WSL.html) and [Swift for Windows](https://swiftforwindows.github.io).

 ## Installation